-- When you need inspiration for that everything is possible if you put your mind to it.
-Written in a friendly and entertaining way.
+- When you need inspiration that everything is possible if you put your mind to it, written in a friendly and entertaining way.

 - How to own your shit when it hits the fan

-- The snippets called “Cool shit takeaways” to learns from Miki’s experiences.
+- The snippets called “Cool shit takeaways” to learn from Miki’s experiences.

 - How to talk to investors and raise capital

 - How to get media and exposure when you have a zip-zero budget for it